awslabs/clickstream-analytics-on-aws/docs/en/deployment/index.md

 ## Deployment in AWS China Regions

 AWS China Regions do not have Cognito User Pool.
 You must launch the solution with OpenID Connect.
+Please check [those additional prerequisites][china-prerequisites] before your deployment.

 - [Launch with OpenID Connect][oidc]